timothywarner/azure-windows-server-lab/README.md

 ### **Name:** Azure Windows Server Lab

 ### **Short Description:**
 Easily deploy an Azure-based lab to explore mixed-mode domain configurations with Windows Server 2022 and 2025 using Bicep, Template Specs, and Azure CLI.
+You should be able to take the pilot environment in many different ways as you experiment with the new operating system release.

 ### **Purpose:**
 - Provide an **MVP-ready** lab environment for Windows Server testing.